Hey, the family just finished our summer holiday in California.

 #4 – Visit the Podiatrist

 We could all use a podiatrist from time to time.
 Women especially are prone to foot problems due to the high heeled shoes they wear on a daily basis all year round.
-High shoes rarely offer the right support and are often the leading cause of foot problems.
+High heeled shoes rarely offer the right support and are one of the leading causes of foot problems.

 Get a podiatrist to check out your stride and advise you on the best type of shoes for your feet or exercise you can do to improve the way you move.